Working in innovation consulting is super interesting!

 One thing though:

-By definition, innovation deals with the unknown.
+By definition, innovation is about dealing with the unknown.

 A creative or analytical job?